 Because demography affects other programs, we use similar methods - indexes of service intensity in the case of education, and indexes of transfers for elderly and child/family benefits - multiplied by relevant populations and price indexes to project spending on them also (Box 1 spells out our approaches for health and these other programs in more detail).
-We can thus see whether these programs offset, or exacerbate, any fiscal challenge presented by healthcare.
+We can thus see whether these programs offset, or exacerbate, any fiscal challenge healthcare presents to New Brunswick.

-Alberta's Outlook: Trends and Implicit Liability
+New Brunswick's Outlook: Trends and Implicit Liability

-Our projections show the claim of Alberta's public healthcare spending on provincial GDP rising from 6.2 percent this year to 10.0 percent in 2035 and to 15.0 percent in 2062.
-Taking account of other demographically sensitive programs does not change the prospect of fiscal stress.
-In Alberta, spending on family and seniors' programs is very small.
-In education, service intensity creates upward pressure even as the number of students plateaus.
-As a result, the share of all these programs in GDP rises from 11.3 to 21.4 percent over the period (see Figure 1).
-For Alberta to meet these demands from its own revenue sources would require it to almost double the share of provincial income it collects.
+Our projections show the claim of New Brunswick's public healthcare spending on provincial GDP rising from 9.8 percent this year to 17.2 percent in 2035 and to 22.7 percent in 2062.
+Taking account of other demographically sensitive programs does not change the message of fiscal stress.
+New Brunswick spends very little on family programs, so the relative decline in its young population will not reduce spending by much.
+Seniors' benefits will grow slightly, although they too are small.
+In education, rising service intensity more than offsets the declining number of students.
+As a result, the share of all these programs in GDP rises from 16.3 to 30.4 percent over the period (see Figure 1).
+For New Brunswick to meet these demands from its own revenue sources would require it to more than double the provincial tax bite from New Brunswickers' incomes.

-Another perspective on the fiscal pressure of rising healthcare costs is intergenerational: the liability implicit in a "pay-as-you-go" approach when a program's costs are not stable.
-Most public discussion of healthcare and other programs emphasizes maintaining them - perhaps enhancing, but certainly not cutting.
-And the Alberta government is not promising higher tax rates.
-These political understandings create an implicit liability on the government's balance sheet, because meeting the commitment will require the government to tax a higher share of provincial income in the future.
+Another perspective on the fiscal pressure of rising healthcare costs is intergenerational: the transfer implicit in a "pay-as-you-go" approach when a program's costs are not stable.
+The 2012 provincial budget emphasized maintaining services, but did not promise higher tax rates - and in that, it was consistent with other messages from the New Brunswick government.
+These political understandings create an implicit liability on the government's balance sheet, because meeting the healthcare commitment will require the government to tax a higher share of provincial income in the future.3

-One way to quantify this liability is to calculate the present value of changes in these programs' claims on GDP over the next half-century, which is roughly the average life expectancy of the average Albertan.
-Discounting the cumulative increase in the province's average tax take from its current level at the yield on government long-term bonds, the province's implicit liability amounts to \$693 billion, nearly all of which (\$615 billion) relates to
+One way to quantify this liability is to calculate the present value of changes in these programs' claims on GDP over the next half-century, which is roughly the average life expectancy of the average New Brunswicker.
+Discounting the cumulative increase in the province's average tax take from its current level at the yield on government long-term bonds, the province's implicit liability amounts to \$84 billion, nearly all of which (\$78 billion) relates to healthcare (see Table 1).4 In other words, to cover the additional cost of these programs,